dtanner/chaperone/README.md

 Chaperone is a simple yet powerful monitoring application, intended to be deployed as a docker container.

 # Features
-- Scheduled execution of arbitrary checks.
+- Periodic execution of arbitrary checks.
 Execute commands directly in a check, or call out to your own scripts.
 - Simple configuration using TOML files.
 - Basic checks are super easy, and dynamic template-driven checks are barely an inconvenience.
 - Configurable output destinations for your check results, for example stdout, InfluxDB, and Slack.